 "Cardboard is not for use by children without adult supervision."

 Oculus is trying not to alienate the teenage PC gamer market with its guidance.
 No under 13s should use it and over 13s should be monitored for possible symptoms.
 So it's not quite all out supervision, just checking that teens are spending hours in the headset watching VR porn.
-The choice of age 13 seems to have been, in part, to align Oculus with Facebook's policies which is a bit odd.
-From the Oculus Rift document on Health and Safety Warnings:

 "This product should not be used by children under the age of 13.
 Adults should monitor children (age 13 and older) who are using or have used the Headset for any of the symptoms described below, and should limit the time children spend using the Headset and ensure they take breaks during use."